-The sort of treatment that you will need will depend on the cause of your pain.
-For example, treatments for sprains and strains include pain relief medication, R.IC.E (Rest, Ice, Compression, Elevation) or a support such as a brace or a cast.
+- Treatment: the sort of treatment that you will need will depend on the cause of your pain.
+For example, treatments for sprains and strains include pain relief medication, R.I.C.E (Rest, Ice, Compression, Elevation) or a support such as a brace or a cast.
 Find out more at where is my pain.

 Pain is often categorised by its cause.
 For example:

 - Nerve pain occurs when damage or changes to your nerves through disease or injury, causes them to misfire and send pain signals to the brain.
 It can happen anywhere in your body, but nerve pain in your legs and feet is very common.
 Nerve pain can be very unpleasant and may impact your daily activities and sleep.
 Read more about nerve pain.